kibuchijw/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * A script that prints two arguments passed to it, in the following format:"is"
 	* You must use `console.log(...)` to print all output
 	* You are not allowed to use `var`
+### 5. An Integer
+* A script that prints `My number: <first argument converted in integer>` if the first argument can be converted to an integer:
+	* If the argument can't be converted to an integer, print"Not a number"
+	* You must use `console.log(...)` to print all output
+	* You are not allowed to use `var`
+	* You are not allowed to use `try/catch`